mattiacoll/vanilla-marquee/README.md

 ## Documentation

-All the options, methods and events have benn moved to the [Wiki page](https://github.com/mattiacoll/vanilla-marquee/wiki/Documentation)
+All the options, methods and events have been moved to the [Wiki page](https://github.com/mattiacoll/vanilla-marquee/wiki/Documentation)

 ## How to contribute